cysouw/diathesis/text/c03_prepositions.md

  \b.
 Meine Änderung drängt.
  \c.
 Ich dränge auf deine Änderung.

-The possessor (if present) in turn can show an alternation alternates with a dative for some verbs \Next[a-c, see [@sec:case-possessor-of-nominative-to-dative-experiencer]].
+The possessor (if present) in turn can show an alternation with a dative for some verbs \Next[a-c], see [@sec:case-possessor-of-nominative-to-dative-experiencer].

 \ex.
  \a.
 Ich passe in den Anzug.